greenblat/vlsimentor/getToKnowYou.md

 13. place and route:  placement, clock tree, routing.

 ## Verilog
-I can do these: Can/Did:
+I can do these: Can You?
+Did You?
 1.  write control module (State machines and such).
 2.  write arithmetic module.
 3.  write rom like module.
 4.  integration of IPs.
 5.  integration of whole chip, including IOs..
 6.  configuration and generation of IP from cadence, synopsys or others.
 7. Generated code by script.
 If yes, examples.
 8.  if You put code into open source(GitHub) - examples.
 9. Downloaded verilog modules from open source.
 10.  build test bench and used it to debug modules.
 11.  did verification with SV-UVm or E-Verisity
 12. Line Coverage and functional coverage
 13. GateLevel simulation with or without SDF.
 14. Mixed level simulation. if yes, What setup?
 15.  difference Synthesizable RTL vs TestBench (non-synthesizable)  verilog
+16. FPGA based verification or Palladium.
+17. Post silicon validation and bringup.

 ## Backend topics

-Partial list of backend activities
+Partial list of backend activities (How familiar are You with the below?)

 1. DFT why?
 DFT ideas in general
 2. ATPG for scans